doitintl/SafeScrub/README.md

  filtering by label, name, creation date, and much more.
    - Run `gcloud topic filters` for full documentation.
    - For Cloud Storage buckets, only simple single-key label equality filters  (`key=value1`) are supported.
 Otherwise, the filter is ignored.
 1. Safe Scrub supports a no-deletion list in `no-delete.txt`.
-Resources that have these strings in their URI will be excluded from the deletion script.
+   - Resources that have these strings in their URI will be excluded from the deletion script.
+   - To use this, run Safe Scrub, note items that should not be deleted in future, and add the given URI or an identifying part of the URI to `no-delete.txt`
+   - For Cloud Functions, the name rather than the URI is used because of a bug in `gcloud`.

 ## Actually deleting resources
 ### Deletion step